-While in San Diego attending a bariatric surgeons conference, the four BE gals dined at Candela’s Mexican restaurant.
+While in San Diego attending a bariatric surgeons conference, the four BE gals dined at Candela’s on Coronado Island.

-Since the entire menu sounded divine, we each ordered a dish, had a few bites, and passed it along to the person to the right.
+Since the entire menu sounded fab, we each ordered a dish, had a bite or two, and then we all passed the dish to the person sitting to the right.
 This soup, boldly named Crema de Fabiola, was so delicious that no one wanted to give it up!
 I recreated it as soon as I got home.
 It is wonderful.
 At home we call it Cream of Poblano as we are a little less fancy at the dining room table.

-- 4 large poblano chilies, stems and seeds removed, then diced
+- 4 large poblano chilies, stems and seeds removed, diced

 - 2 cloves garlic, sliced